 It was more than I ever expected, everyone worked so hard on the show from the Production Team to the Creative Team to the Contestants!
 It all paid off as it turned out to be a brilliant show, and I loved every minute I spent on it.

 What were the judges like and were you an original fan of Take That?

-The judges were really nice, genuine people, and Graham and Mel were so cool too, they were so down to earth and just hilarious!
+The judges were really nice, genuine people, and Graham (Norton) and Mel (Giedroyc) were so cool too, they were so down to earth and just hilarious!

 Have you always wanted to be a singer and when did you realise you enjoyed singing?